LoopKit/loopdocs/docs/version/code-custom-edits.md

 ### What does `Stable` mean?

-The line starting with `Stable` indicates the last time the code associated with a given modification was changed.
-For most of these customizations, you will see `Stable: Yes`.
-For a few, you will see the date and version number at which the customization was modified.

-If the customization you used for an earlier version changed since the last time you built, it might be on the [`Not Stable List`](#not-stable-list), then you will need to use the updated 3.4.x version.
-If the customization indicates `Stable: Yes`, then you do not need to modify the process for 3.4.x.
+The line starting with `Stable` was previously used to indicate when code changes were sufficient to require a different customization.
+With the release of 3.4.x, all customizations show `Stable: Yes`.

+* A few have an additional notation of when they were last changed; if you use these with browser build, you must update the customization going from 3.2.3 to 3.4.x
-When the development version has significant differences from the released version, the customization may also differ.
-With the release of version 3.4.x, all customizations are identical for `main` and `dev`.
-Older versions of the customization are now removed from this page.
+* All customizations are currently identical for `main` and `dev`
+* Instructions for older versions of the customization are removed from this page.

+There are two customizations, see [Not Stable List](#not-stable-list) that require an update between version 3.2.3 and 3.4.x.
+If you use one of those customizations for the Browser Build method, you will be required to update it if you want to continue using that customization.

 ??? tip "More Information about `Stable` (Click to open/close)"
     Some customizations have not changed for a very long time (stable since 2.2.x days).